 It’s hard to define what you would expect from a publication called Scream Magazine.
-Perhaps a gritty literary arts magazine with comics and a strong political vein was on someone’s list.
+Perhaps a gritty literary arts magazine with comics and a strong political view was on someone’s list.
 It certainly was for editor Russell Judd Boone and business manager Katie Boone.
-They went on to create a memorable and highly creative run of just that type of magazine between 1985-1989.
-But you can look at the parts of the whole that made up each issue, and see that in a lot of ways Russell was using the tools he knew to speak of his more personal woes, and in doing so brought forward talent that could use his venue to bring forth their own anxieties.
+They went on to create a memorable and highly creative run of the magazine between 1985-1989.
+But you can look at the parts of the whole that made up each issue, and see that in a lot of ways Russell was using the tools he knew to speak of his core woes, and in doing so brought forward talent that could use his venue to speak of their own anxieties.

 But the meat of creative output that defined the tone of Scream Magazine lay from 2 directions: fiction & poetry, and the comix (with an “x”) found in the Rollywood Funny Papers.